 Last updated on

-Consular administrative assistance abroad is provided by more than a hundred Belgian general consular posts and career consular posts.
+Consular administrative assistance abroad is provided by more than a hundred Belgian consulates-general and consulates.

 Administrative assistance, such as the issuance of passports, eID’s, Kids-ID’s, consular certificates, etc. is only provided to Belgians who are registered in the consular population register.
 You can find an overview of these consular services here.